mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-component.md

 ---
 title: An Overview of the GhPython Component
-description: This guide looks at the details of the GhPython component.
+description: The GhPython component is the key to working with Python in Grasshopper.
 authors: ['Scott Davidson']
 author_contacts: ['scottd']
 apis: ['RhinoPython']